40 Best Things to Do on Hawaiʻi Island (The Big Island)

 Distance: 1.3 miles / 2.1 km

-If you’re thinking about doing the hike, I recommend reading more about all the different loop trails around Puʻu Huluhulu, as I personally believe there is a best route to see it all, while starting an finishing on a slightly different trail.
+This is why I personally think that Puʻu Huluhulu is less about simply hiking to the top and more about hiking all the trails through the beautiful forest.
+This is why I recommend reading more about Puʻu Huluhulu in my separate post linked below, as I personally believe there is one best route to see it all, while starting and finishing on a slightly different trail.

 Read My Separate Post: Puʻu Huluhulu Trail